bcgov/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 <kbd>![](./images/06_persistent_storage_04a.png)</kbd>

   - Select the `netapp-file-standard` storage class.
-Set the type to RWO, the size to 1GB, select `Filesystem` mode, and name it `mongodb-[username]-file`
+Set the type to RWO, the size to 1GB, select `Filesystem` mode, and name it `mongodb-[username]-file` then click 'create'

   - Navigate back to your Mongo Deployment and select `Add Storage` from the `Actions` menu